ispeters/async_scope/asyncscope.md

 }

-template <sender Sender, async_scope_token<Sender> Token, class Env = empty_env>
+template <sender Sender, async_scope_token Token, class Env = empty_env>
 @@_future-sender-t_@@<Sender, Env> spawn_future(Sender&& snd, Token token, Env env = {});
 ```

-Invokes `nest(std::forward<Sender>(snd), token)` to associate the given sender with the given token's scope, eagerly
+Attempts to associate the given sender with the given scope token's scope.
+On success, the given sender is eagerly
-starts the resulting sender, and returns a _`future-sender`_ that provides access to the result of the given sender.
+started and `spawn_future` returns a _`future-sender`_ that provides access to the result of the given sender.
+On
+failure, either `spawn_future` returns a _`future-sender`_ that unconditionally completes with `set_stopped()` or it
+throws.

-Similar to `spawn()`, starting the nested sender involves a dynamic allocation of some state. `spawn_future()` chooses
+Similar to `spawn()`, starting the given sender involves a dynamic allocation of some state. `spawn_future()` chooses
 an _Allocator_ for this allocation in the same way `spawn()` does: use the result of `get_allocator(env)` if that is a
 valid expression, otherwise use the result of `get_allocator(get_env(snd))` if that is a valid expression, otherwise use
 a `std::allocator<>`.

-Unlike `spawn()`, the dynamically allocated state contains more than just an _`operation-state`_ for the nested sender;
+Compared to `spawn()`, the dynamically allocated state is more complicated because it must contain storage for the
-the state must also contain storage for the result of the nested sender, however it eventually completes, and
+result of the given sender, however it eventually completes, and synchronization facilities for resolving the race
-synchronization facilities for resolving the race between the nested sender's production of its result and the returned
-sender's consumption or abandonment of that result.
+between the given sender's production of its result and the returned sender's consumption or abandonment of that result.

-Also unlike `spawn()`, `spawn_future()` returns a _`future-sender`_ rather than `void`.
+Unlike `spawn()`, `spawn_future()` returns a _`future-sender`_ rather than `void`.
 The returned sender, `fs`, is a
 handle to the spawned work that can be used to consume or abandon the result of that work.
+The completion signatures of
+`fs` include `set_stopped()` and all the completion signatures of the spawned sender.
 When `fs` is connected and
 started, it waits for the spawned sender to complete and then completes itself with the spawned sender's result.
-If `fs`
-is destroyed before being connected, or if `fs` *is* connected but then the resulting _`operation-state`_ is destroyed
-before being started, then a stop request is sent to the spawned sender in an effort to short-circuit the computation of
-a result that will not be observed.
-If `fs` receives a stop request from its receiver before the spawned sender
-completes, the stop request is forwarded to the spawned sender and then `fs` completes; if the spawned sender happens to
-complete between `fs` forwarding the stop request and completing itself then `fs` may complete with the result of the
-spawned sender as if the stop request was never received but, otherwise, `fs` completes with `stopped` and the result of
-the spawned sender is ignored.
-The completion signatures of `fs` include `set_stopped()` and all the completion
-signatures of the spawned sender.

-The receiver, `fr`, that is connected to the nested sender responds to `get_env(fr)` with an instance of
+The receiver, `fr`, that is connected to the given sender responds to `get_env(fr)` with an instance of
 `@@_future-env_@@<Env>`, `fenv`.
 The result of `get_allocator(fenv)` is a copy of the _Allocator_ used to allocate the
 dynamically allocated state.
 The result of `get_stop_token(fenv)` is a stop token that will be "triggered" (i.e. signal
 that stop is requested) when: